Ronald Acuña Jr. Player Props: Braves vs. Nationals

 Ronald Acuña Jr. At The Plate

-- Acuna has 83 hits and an OBP of .406 to go with a slugging percentage of .556.
-All three of those stats lead Atlanta hitters this season.

-- Among qualifying hitters in baseball, his batting average ranks third, his on-base percentage ranks seventh, and he is sixth in the league in slugging.
+- Among qualified hitters in baseball, his batting average ranks third, his on-base percentage ranks ninth, and he is 10th in the league in slugging.

-- Acuna will look to extend his seven-game hitting streak.
-He's batting .417 with one homer over the course of his last games.

-- Acuna has had an RBI in 24 games this year (38.7%), including six multi-RBI outings (9.7%).
+- Acuna has driven in a run in 24 games this year (38.1%), including six games with more than one RBI (9.5%).
 He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.